 Stéphane Crépey is professor at the Mathematics department of Université d'Evry-Paris Saclay, in charge of the probability and finance group.
 His research interests are in financial modelling; counterparty credit risk, XVA analysis; risk measures, central counterparties; simulation methods; calibration; machine learning techniques; uncertainty quantification and model risk.
 Stéphane is a member of the scientific council of the French financial markets authority.
 He is

 the author of two successful books on financial modelling and counterparty risk.

-Christa is a tenure-track assistant professor at Vienna University of Economics and Business.
-Her research interests evolve around Mathematical finance, Insurance and Quantitative Risk Management, in particular multivariate stochastic and rough volatility modelling, stochastic portfolio theory and model free portfolio selection and optimization, large financial markets.
-She is the recipient of the Bruti-Liberati Visiting Fellowship in Sydney and of the Prix de l’Institut Europlace de Finance (EIF).
-In 2019, Christa was awarded the highly prestigious START award of the Austrian Science Fund (FWF).
+Christa is a professor at Vienna University.
+Her research interests evolve around Mathematical finance, Stochastic Analysis, and Quantitative Risk Management, in particular multivariate stochastic and rough volatility modelling, stochastic portfolio theory, data driven risk inference and machine learning in Finance.
+Christa has received the Bruti-Liberati Visiting Fellowship in Sydney and, in 2019, she was awarded the highly prestigious START award of the Austrian Science Fund (FWF).

 Prof. Griselda Deelstra

 Griselda Deelstra is Professor in Stochastic Finance and Actuarial Sciences.
 She is an expert in Stochastic Modelling in Finance and Insurance, in particular: Pricing and Hedging of financial instruments and insurance products in stochastic models, Interest Rate Models and Interest Rate Derivatives, Asset-Liability management, Risk modelling and risk measures in finance and insurance.
 She is the author of Risk Theory and Reinsurance (with G. Plantin).